JeffreySarnoff/AlignedAllocs.jl/docs/src/index.md

 # Welcome to AlignedAllocs.jl

 AlignedAllocs.jl provides fast, cache aware allocation helpers for Julia arrays that need deterministic alignment.
 The package wraps platform specific memory allocation primitives in a small, type stable API.
-The allocated memory is of built-in type Vector{T} where T is the type passed to the allocation function.  **All** allocations use *the new Memory infrastructure*.
+The allocated memory is of built-in type Vector{T} where T is the type passed to the allocation function.

+*All* allocations use the new Memory infrastructure.

 ## Highlights
 - Portable cache line detection with graceful fallbacks.